 Own your data: a second PIMS you control

 The most common reaction we hear from practices is some version of: "I love the idea, but changing my PIMS is a nightmare I'm not signing up for."
-That's not resistance.
-It's wisdom.
-A PIMS migration is one of the riskiest things a clinic can do.
-So we stopped asking for one.
+That is reasonable.
+A PIMS migration is one of the riskiest things a clinic can do, and OpenVPM does not claim to remove that risk with an API key.

 Where this goes